-In addition to our pre-service training, MPD conducts annual CIT training at our Training Facility for police agencies throughout Dane County and other surrounding counties.
+In addition to our pre-service training, MPD conducts annual CIT training at our Training Center for police agencies throughout Dane County and other surrounding counties.

-In 2015 MPD initiated a Mental Health Officer "MHO" Program in each District.
+In 2015, MPD initiated a Mental Health Officer (MHO) Program in each District.
 These officers work directly with field personnel.
+In 2016, we added a Journey Mental Health Crisis Worker to co-locate in our department and work directly with officers in responding to mental health related incidents.
 MPD is committed to providing continuing training in the area of mental health and crises intervention protocol for all personnel.

-In addition to ongoing CIT training, MPD was chosen by the Bureau of Justice Assistance/Council of State Governments Justice Center as one of six model programs in the country for our specialized police response to people with mental illness.
-In this capacity, we provide technical assistance and training to other law enforcement agencies locally and across the country who are working to develop a specialized police response program in their respective organizations.
+In 2010, MPD was chosen by the Bureau of Justice Assistance/Council of State Governments Justice Center as one of six model programs in the country for our specialized police response to people with mental illness.
+Through our designation as a learning site in this police-mental health collaboration project, we provide technical assistance and training to other law enforcement agencies locally and across the country who are working to develop a specialized police response program in their respective organizations.